zephyrproject-rtos/zephyr/samples/bluetooth/central_hr/README.rst

 Similar to the :ref:`Central <bluetooth_central>` sample, except that this application specifically looks for heart-rate monitors and reports the heart-rate readings once connected.
+If TRACK_VND=1 is passed to cmake build system, the application looks for devices advertising a Vendor specific UUID128 and pair with them, if required by the permissions, reading the value.

 Requirements
 ************